 – Store: If you get carried away with the grating, don’t let them go to waste!
 You can freeze grated, sliced, or whole ginger.

 With a strong, peppery flavor, green onions – also known as scallions – are similar in taste to white or yellow onions.
 The white bottom part of a scallion stays straight; in contrast, spring onions produce bulbs once they mature.
 The flavor is comparable with sweet onions.
 Though the flavors may be similar, the intensity does vary.
 Spring onions have a sharper taste.
 While sauteing mellows the flavor, it’s better to stick to scallions as the garnish may be overwhelming.

-> For another great Latin American inspired dish, check out this recipe for Mexican Rice.
+For another great Latin American inspired dish, check out this recipe for Mexican Rice or these tacos with rice and beans.
 Or head to the Mediterranean by preparing one of our paella recipes.
 No matter what you settle on, you’ll need the best arroz con leche recipe – serve your guests a sweet treat that will keep them satisfied!